yzy1996/Awesome-Generative-Model/Controllable-GAN/README.md

 ![](https://img.shields.io/badge/-WIP-green)

 A collection of resources on Controllable Generation.
+Specific attribute-pose is summarized in [3D-Aware-Generation](../3D-Aware-Generation)

-> Some key words: interpreting, latent space navigation, steerable, interpretable, semantics, manual annotation, meaningful directions, Semantic image editing, independence, exclusiveness.
+> Some key words: interpreting, latent space navigation, steerable, interpretable, semantics, manual annotation, meaningful directions, semantic image editing, independence, exclusiveness.

 *PS: this repo does **not** contains style transfer, I would tend to classify it as artistic creation (mix and interpolate features from different images).*